johnnywoo/beholder/docs/command-parse.md

 * `$decompressCount`              — Number of decompress operations (chunk moves from buffer to queue)
 * `$decompressDurationMaxNanos`   — Max duration of a decompress
 * `$decompressDurationTotalNanos` — Total duration of all decompress operations
-* `$defaultBufferAllocatedBytes`  — Total amount of bytes allocated in the default buffer (does not decrease when memory is released)
+* `$defaultBufferAllocatedBytes`  — Total amount of bytes added to the default buffer (does not decrease when memory is released)
-* `$defaultBufferMaxBytes`        — Maximum individual allocation size in the default buffer
+* `$defaultBufferMaxBytes`        — Maximum size of the default buffer
 * `$fromTcpMaxBytes`              — Maximum length of a message received over TCP
 * `$fromTcpMessages`              — Number of messages received over TCP
 * `$fromTcpNewConnections`        — Number of accepted TCP connections